Nthompson096/rpi-qemu-scripts/README.md

 # How to install?

-Simply clone this reposity with git, run cd into the cloned directory and run sudo sh ./instrpi-g for a graphical install or ./instrpi-c for console install (power users, lite users).
+Simply clone this reposity with git, enter cd into the cloned directory and run sudo sh ./instrpi-g for a graphical install or sudo sh ./instrpi-c for console install (power users, lite users).

 If you had installed the console route and would like to edit the virtual machine's XML files, feel free to use `sudo virsh edit rpios`;
 include it the bottom before the end of `</devices>`